-The University caters to education from K.g.to P.G. instructing in Hindi, Gujarathi, Marathi along with English.
-The colleges and the research centers in various fields of knowledge are spread all over the country as per the jurisdiction status, providing education to more than 50,000 students.
+The University caters to education from K.g.to P.G. instructing in Gujarati, Marathi and English.
+The colleges and the research centers in various fields of knowledge are spread all over the country as per jurisdiction, providing education to more than 50,000 students.
 The education is skill based, increases employability and creates entrepreneurs.

 Prof. Shashikala Wanjari

 (Honourable Vice Chancellor)